Research

 Across multiple field site in northern Germany, it is investigated whether spot spraying can contribute to herbicide savings in sugar beet cultivation.

-agrIR - Developing R programming tools for crop water stress detection and energy balance modelling (Active)
+agrIR - Developing R programming tools for crop water stress detection and energy balance modelling (Completed, Unpublished)

 We are working alongside Rikard Graß (UFZ), Hannah Boedeker (UFZ), and Marco Hofmann (HS Geisenheim) to develop software tools aimed at enhancing thermography applications in agricultural datasets.